teymuri/arvin/README.md

 - `[0` 0 or more
 - `[0,1] or [0,2)` 0 or 1

 The number of operands/expressions which are to be passed to an operator/form (`num_of_params` below) are indicated by a colon (`:`) followed by an integer right after the name of the operator/form (e.g. `Add:3` refers to the `Add` operator with three operands).
-Omitting this part implies `:0` (a nullary operator/form).
-Thus both expressions `Lambda 1` and `Lambda:0 1` for instance specify a function which takes no arguments and returns 1 when called, and are hence equivalent.
+Omitting this part implies different meanings for different operators.
+More is specified under each operator.

 #### Lambda
 Any number of mandatory or optional parameters can be specified in any order.